bgermeys/coursera-getting-and-cleaning-data/README.md

 ## Evaluation

 Sukanya Vinod· 3 days ago

 `Does that mean we have 180 rows and 80 somewhat columns?
 (Ex: time_Body_Accelerometer_Mean_Xaxis,time_Body_Accelerometer_Mean_Yaxis, etc along with activity and subject) in the columns?`

 David Hood COMMUNITY TA· 3 days ago

 `That sounds like a tidy form (there are several, but that sounds like one of them).`

 Joseph HuSignature Track· an hour ago

 `Hi, maria:
 Andrew used melt() and then ddply + summarize so his results will be kept in the narrow format (4 columns.)
 You used dcast() after melt() so your result will be in the wide format.
 They are the same data.
-Just represented differently.'
+Just represented differently.`

 https://class.coursera.org/getdata-006/forum/thread?thread_id=236